Anthony Keck (Woodstock MP)

-Anthony Keck (1708 – 29 May 1767) was an English politician.
+Anthony Keck (born Tracy; 1708 – 29 May 1767) was an English politician.

 Early life

 He was born the second son of John Tracy of Stanway House, Gloucestershire and Anne (née Atkins) Tracy.

 His mother was the only daughter of Sir Robert Atkins of Saperton, Chief Baron of the Exchequer.
 His father was the only surviving son of Hon.
 Ferdinando Tracy (third son of John Tracy, 3rd Viscount Tracy) and Catherine Keck (eldest daughter of Sir Anthony Keck MP and Commissioner of the Great Seal).

 Career

 He succeeded to the Keck estates at Great Tew in Oxfordshire of his great-uncle Francis Keck in 1729, adopting the name of Keck according to a condition of the bequest.
 From 1744 he lived at Richmond House in Twickenham.

 A protégé of the Duke of Marlborough, he was a Member of Parliament (MP) for Woodstock from 1753 to 1767.

 Personal life

-He had married in 1736 Lady Susan Hamilton (1706–1753), the daughter of James Hamilton, 4th Duke of Hamilton and Hon.
+He had married well in 1736 to Lady Susan Hamilton (1706–1753), the daughter of James Hamilton, 4th Duke of Hamilton and Hon.
 Elizabeth Gerard (only daughter and heiress of Digby Gerard, 5th Baron Gerard).
 Together, they had two daughters: